Lpaydat/nodeVSA/README.md

 }
 ```

+`{}` is shorthand for a trading day object, below.

 The signal object also exposes data for the trading day these hits were generated: `signal.hits` and `signal.recentHits` are arrays of trading day objects.
+This is useful for comparing volume between the current day, and prior days with a pivot in the same price range.

 A trading day object looks like:
 ```